-By employing a crossover approach that integrates proven and tested solutions from a range of professional fields, Health Communication Partners provides resources and services that will help you identify problems in your practice and strategize ways to address them.
+By employing a crossover approach that integrates proven and tested solutions from a range of professional fields, Health Communication Partners provides resources and services that will support your work in communication, education, and health literacy.

 “Our website had been associated with public health research projects for several years.
-When the study participants were no longer using the site as a way to learn about their health conditions, our site usage dipped.
-I was looking for ways to boost site engagement and improve the way we were communicating with our users.
+Our site usage dipped, and I was looking for ways to boost site engagement and improve the way we were communicating with our users.

-Things we thought we were doing with our site, weren’t really working.
-So while we see ourselves as culturally- and geographically-focused on a community with high health disparities, Dr. Liebel pointed out that some of our images, words, and other ways of communicating with users were not showing that.
+Dr. Liebel pointed out that some of our images, words, and other ways of communicating with users were not showing ourselves as culturally- and geographically-focused.
 This was hard to hear, but important to note, so we could do what we wanted to do (and thought we were doing)!”

 Dr. Carole Hutchinson, Mailman School of Public Health, Columbia University, administrator for GetHealthyHarlem.org

 Spearheaded by Dr. Anne Marie Liebel, an Ivy League-educated literacy expert and lifelong educator, the resources and services provided by HCP are research-derived and draw from the fields of literacy, language, education, and health communications.
 With this approach, HCP bridges academic research and clinical practice.

 Capacity-building and skills-building services

 Group training on-site or online tailored to your groups’ needs and resources